 No one wants to cake on the makeup in a polar vortex, least of all us.
 Which is why we love how an auburn red hair shade can instantly perk up a bare face when we need it the most: It can warm up the most winter-weary of complexions, and helps you look put together even with just an additional swipe of tinted lip balm or mascara (leave that rosy flush to Mother Nature).
 Sold!

 4. It’s made to be curled.

-Unlike black or really dark browns, which don’t really define as much texture, waves, curls and even crimped styles take on a more sophisticated, healthy-looking shine on auburn hair.
+Unlike black or really dark browns, which don’t really define as much texture, waves, curls and even crimped styles take on a more sophisticated, healthy-looking shine on a dark auburn hair color.
 It’s light enough to showcase the nuances in your texture, but dark enough to mask any dryness or damage.
-Our fave way to style this auburn red hair: big and full-bodied, just like a glass of good Bordeaux.
+Our fave way to style this shade: big and full-bodied, just like a glass of good Bordeaux.

 5. It sets you apart.